cogmaster-stats/python-cogstats/basic_statistics.rst

 |

 T-tests assume Gaussian errors.
-The bi-modal distribution viewed on the scatter matrices tells us that a Gaussian distribution is unlikely.
 We can use a `Wilcoxon signed-rank test
 <http://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test>`_, that relaxes
 this assumption::